NOAA GHCND · LIVE

 September is the best month for most visitors — 45% fewer crowds than July, elk bugling, fall colors, and highs of 63°F. Month-by-month breakdown from NOAA station records with road opening dates and wildlife guides.

-El Niño 2026 Forecast: Super El Niño Could Be Strongest on Record
+El Niño 2026 Forecast: Could Be the Strongest on Record

 Extreme RecordsApril 17, 2026·14 min read